MajorcaDevs/mdbackup/README.md

     },
     "providers": [
         {
           "type": "gdrive",
           "backupsPath": "Path in Google Drive where the backups will be located", "clientSecrets": "config/client_secrets.json",
           "authTokens": "config/auth_tokens.json"
         },
         {
           "type": "s3",
           "backupsPath": "Path in S3 where the backups will be located", "region": "Region of the S3 storage",
           "endpoint": "Endpoint (if not set, uses Amazon S3 endpoint)", "accessKeyId": "Access Key ID",
           "accessSecretKey": "Access Secret Key",
           "bucket": "Name of the bucket"
         },
         {
           "type": "b2",
           "backupsPath": "Path in B2 where the backups will be located", "keyId": "B2 Key ID",
           "appKey": "B2 Application Key",
           "bucket": "Name of the bucket",
           "password": "(optional) Protects files with passwords"
-        }
+        },
+        {
+          "type": "ftp",
+          "backupsPath": "Path in the FTP where the backups will be located", "host": "Host (with or without the port) where the FTP server is located", "user": "(optional) User to connect to the FTP server", "password": "(optional) Password for the user",
+          "acct":  "(optional) Account information for the user" },
+        {
+          "type": "ftps",
+          "backupsPath": "Path in the FTPS where the backups will be located", "host": "Host (with or without the port) where the FTPS server is located", "user": "(optional) User to connect to the FTPS server", "password": "(optional) Password for the user",
+          "acct":  "(optional) Account information for the user", "keyFile": "(optional) If needed, define a custom key file", "certFile": "(optional) If needed, define a custom certificate file" }
     ],
     "hooks": {